Nautilus International’s members are at the heart of the Union’s governance structure. Here’s some information about how it all works.

 In the Nautilus International governance structure, there is provision for specialist forums of Nautilus members to advise the Council on particular areas of its work.

-The assets of the Union must by law be held by a trustee and, in the case of Nautilus International, this trustee is a corporate body: Nautilus Trustee Ltd. There are four trustee directors, appointed periodically by the Council.
+The assets of the Union must by law be held by a trustee and, in the case of Nautilus International, this trustee is a corporate body: Nautilus Trustee Ltd. There are up to four trustee directors, appointed periodically by the Council.
 They bring a mix of specialist expertise, but are not members of the Union.